BenWehrend/flashcards/README.md

 ## Abstract

-This is a simple trivia game that plays on the command line.
+I made a simple trivia game that plays on the command line.
+It tells you when you're right or wrong and gives you a final score at the end.

 ## Application showcase: